Cooling of electrons via superconducting tunnel junctions and their arrays exhibiting nodal lines

 For $\mu<\sqrt{t^2-\Delta^2}$ and $t>\Delta$, the DOS is halved, but this exotic limit is not considered here.
 For $t<\Delta$, there are no crossings of the eigenenergies and $E=0$, and thus $n(0)$ is zero.

 From Eq.~(\ref{eq:DOSTJ}) follows that there is a divergence at $t\rightarrow\Delta$.
 It is a consequence of the eigenenergies touching $E=0$ by their minima, see Fig.~\ref{fig:spectrum} (a).
 Note that the touching points have a quadratic spectrum around them, giving an infinite DOS instead of zero, as for usual nodal superconductors with linear spectra around the nodes \cite{won:aip05, alrub:physb08}.
-The infinite DOS means infinite entropy and that this setup can be used for an extremely effective cooling of electrons, once this zero-point is found.
+The infinite DOS implies a strongly increased entropy and that this setup can be used for an extremely effective cooling of electrons, once this zero-point is found.
 However, tuning $\Delta$ or $t$ is not trivial in an experiment.
 Therefore we explore other setups motivated by this one.

 {\it Entropy of a superconducting tunnelling junction with a ferroelectric in-between.--} Ferroelectrics are usually insulators \cite{wemple1970polarization, piskunov2004bulk}, therefore internal electric polarization does not induce current.
-However, this polarization can induce Rashba spin-orbit interaction \cite{zhang:prb24} similar to electric fields in triangular quantum wells.
+This polarization can induce Rashba spin-orbit interaction \cite{zhang:prb24} similar to electric fields in triangular quantum wells.
 The electric polarization acts on the tunnelling electrons, even though the electrons pass through the insulating gap.
 Due to their high velocity, spin-orbit interaction is not negligibly small, and their spins rotate.
 This means, that we have not only spin-diagonal terms $t$ for tunnelling, but also off-diagonal terms, $t_1$, proportional to the Rashba spin-orbit term.
 Then the Hamiltonian is

 This Hamiltonian has a non-degenerate spectrum, and thus more distinct zero touching points of the eigenenergies.
 This means, that the DOS will have additional peaks and dependence on other parameters of the system, e.g., the chemical potential $\mu$ that can be varied by applying an electrostatic potential, the strength of polarization that affects $t_1$ directly and can be changed by external means.
 In Fig.~(\ref{fig:DOS}) (blue lines), we show how the DOS of this junction depends on $\mu$, $t_1$, and $\Delta$.
 Thus, this setup allows for more operational phase space, while still exhibiting divergences in the DOS.